 When, in the judgment of ETS, there is a discrepancy in a test taker's identification, ETS may decline to score the assessment or may cancel the score and the fee will be forfeited.
 If scores are canceled by ETS, the fees will NOT be refunded.

-ETS reserves the right to cancel the scores of test takers at any time when, in its judgment, there is evidence that text submitted is substantially similar to that found in other performance assessment responses.
+ETS reserves the right to cancel the scores of test takers at any time when, in its judgment, there is evidence that text submitted is substantially similar to that found in other performance assessment responses and/or training materials, such as, but not limited to, the library of examples.
 Such responses do not reflect the independent writing that the assessment seeks to measure.

 Essay Similarity Detection